 The console system has sensors that monitor the internal temperature.
 You can specify an operating range for the console system that fits its environment.
 There are two internal temperature sensors that can generate event notifications: the CPU temperature sensor and the Board temperature sensor.

 CAUTION: Do not use values that exceed the maximum and minimum temperatures.
-For more information, refer to Technical Specifications on page 87.
+For more information, see Appendices on page 89.

 To configure the temperature sensors: